-The progress of the simulation will be displayed on the main page.
+The warehouse data analytics tools will display the progress of the simulation on the main page.

-The status of the simulation will be changed to “Completed” when the system is done processing the information.
+The status of the simulation will be changed to Completed when the warehouse data analytics tools are done processing the information.

 Simulated routes will also be added to your routes list.
 You can open and modify them as you see fit.

 On the Depots App home page, click on the simulation name to open the detailed analysis.

 The timeline at the top of the screen allows you to adjust the duration of the simulation.
 Moving the cursor on the timeline will automatically update simulation data, such as total time and total costs.